amaterasutechnologies/amaterasu/README.md

 ### Decentralized, Distributed
 Applications are the future need for higher efficiency and cost reduction.
-OJA is your solution for decentralized Payments.
+TERASU is your solution for decentralized Payments.

 ### Power Efficiency
-OJA coin uses the NIST5 hash, which is chosen as the winning algorithm by the US Nation of Science competition as power efficient hash algorithm.
+TERASU coin uses the NIST5 hash, which is chosen as the winning algorithm by the US Nation of Science competition as power efficient hash algorithm.
 It is not only more secure but also environtment friendly.

 # Why NIST5?
-OJA chose to use NIST5 as its hashing algorithm because it has been proven to be more secure and power-efficient than other leading algorithms.
+TERASU chose to use NIST5 as its hashing algorithm because it has been proven to be more secure and power-efficient than other leading algorithms.
 NIST5 is a combination of the finalists and winner of the US National Institute of Standards and Technology Hash Function Competition (specifically BLAKE, Grøstl, JH, Keccak/SHA-3, and Skein).